 We usually recommend for accommodation that you check out Booking.com which lists a large variety of hotels, apartments, guesthouses, and hostels.
 You can see all their Glasgow accommodation options here.

-As well as a hotel, on another trip to Glasgow we stayed at an Airbnb apartment in the Drygate area of town.
+We’ve also stayed at an Airbnb apartment in the Drygate area of town.
 This was a five minute walk from the cathedral and around ten minutes down to the city center.

 We’ve lived and travelled in Scotland for a number of years, and have put together a wide range of content to help you plan your trip to this beautiful country.
 Here are some articles we think you’ll find particularly useful.